Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Introduction

 \section{Introduction}

-Contemporary technologies for recording neural activity can produce multiple time series in each of two or more brain regions simultaneously \citep[e.g.,][]{jun2017fully,steinmetz2018challenges}, enabling identification of cross-regional interactions relevant to cognitive processes that support behavior.
-One such process, which is crucial for humans and other mammals, is the purposeful short-term storage of information known as ``working memory" \citep{miller2018wm2,schmidt2019beta}.
-During a variety of experimental working memory tasks, strong neural oscillations in the beta range (16-30 Hz) have been observed, leading to the proposal that beta oscillations serve to coordinate activity across regions \citep{miller2018wm2}.
-To identify coordinated oscillatory activity, many statistical methods based on coherence, or phase coupling, have been developed, studied, and applied \citet{ombao2022spectral,klein2020torus}.
-As shown in \cref{fig:intro}, however, oscillatory amplitudes (amplitude envelopes) also vary substantially and may well exhibit statistical dependence across regions.
-In this paper, we develop methods to analyze the amplitude envelopes of 96 oscillatory time series recorded simultaneously from each of two brain regions during a working memory task.
-Our goal is to identify any tendency of the amplitudes in the two high-dimensional series to vary together, across the two regions, and to further identify the time during the experimental task when this statistical dependence occurs.
-Such coupling of oscillatory amplitudes would indicate coordinated neural activity.
+Contemporary technologies for recording neural activity can produce multiple time series in each of two or more brain regions simultaneously \citep[e.g.,][]{jun2017fully,steinmetz2018challenges}, enabling identification of cross-regional interactions relevant to cognitive processes that support behavior. {One such process is working memory \citep{miller2018wm2,schmidt2019beta}.} During a variety of experimental working memory tasks, strong neural oscillations in the beta range (16-30 Hz) have been observed, leading to the proposal that beta oscillations serve to coordinate activity across regions \citep{miller2018wm2}.
+To identify coordinated oscillatory activity, many statistical methods based on coherence, or phase coupling, have been developed, studied, and applied \citep{belluscio2012cross, klein2020torus, ombao2022spectral, urban2023oscillating}.
+As shown in \Cref{fig:intro}, however, oscillatory amplitudes (amplitude envelopes) also vary substantially and may well exhibit statistical dependence across regions.
+Our aim is to detect whether these {slowly-varying} amplitude envelopes tend to fluctuate together, and to pinpoint when during a task such coupling occurs.
+This form of amplitude-based coordination reflects a different aspect of neural communication than phase-based measures and requires statistical tools that can accommodate smooth, non-oscillatory signal components.
+In this paper, we develop methods for analyzing groups of {slowly-varying multiple time series, and apply them} to uncover coordinated amplitude activity between brain regions.

+A common strategy for quantifying inter-areal association is to reduce multichannel recordings within each brain region to a small number of region-level summaries and then compute pairwise association measures between regions.
+For oscillatory neural signals, this is often done by computing amplitude envelope correlations after extracting instantaneous amplitudes via the Hilbert transform, based on region-level summaries \citep{bruns2000amplitude,zamm2018amplitude,raghavan2024gamma}.
+Constructing these summaries typically requires additional preprocessing, such as selecting a single representative channel per region \citep{bruns2000amplitude}, applying spatial filters \citep{zamm2018amplitude}, or designating channels based on expert judgment \citep{raghavan2024gamma}.